uw-echospace/group-website/content/authors/jgsachen/_index.md

 I am a student at the University of Washington majoring in Molecular, Cellular, and Developmental Biology with a minor in Environmental Science and Resource Management.
 I am expected to graduate in the spring of 2023 and hope to one day attend graduate school to further my research.

 I am particularly interested in molecular ecology and population genetics of vulnerable species, and the effect climate change and human development will have on these populations.
-I am an avid outdoorswoman, and when you cant find me in the lab I am usually hiking, camping, or birdwatching!
+I am an avid outdoorswoman, and when you can't find me in the lab I am usually hiking, camping, or birdwatching!

 At Echospace, I am part of a team that studies local bat populations using bioacoustic data to better understand social and foraging behavior of bats.